elcorto/docwatch/README.md

     $`E= m\,c^2`$

-GitHub does not support math in markdown at all, AFAIK.

-Note that the Debian package `python3-pandocfilters` as well as the `pip` package `pandocfilters` don't contain the GitLab filter for some reason (packaging bug?), so make sure to grab the GitHub version.
+Note that while the Debian package `python3-pandocfilters` contains the example scripts, the `pypi` package `pandocfilters` doesn't.
+So grab the GitHub version if you want them.

 Bib(La)TeX
 ----------